corcasta/ros_periscope/README.md

 ## Stalker node
 Main node responsible for the detection and localization of the boats.

-- Subscriptions:
+- Subscriptions Topics:
-    - **/drone_posecov**: Current pose of the drone and its respective covariance.
+    - **/drone_posecov** Current pose of the drone and its respective covariance.
-    - **/camera_posecov**: Current pose of the camera and its respective covariance.
+    - **/camera_posecov** Current pose of the camera and its respective covariance.

-- Publications:
+- Publications Topics:
-    - **/boats_location**:  Polar coordinates of all detected objects in the image. imagen.
+    - **/boats_location**  Polar coordinates of all detected objects in the image.
-    - **/video_stream**: Image frames with bounding boxes to visualize object detection.
+    - **/video_stream** Image frames with bounding boxes to visualize object detection.

 **ULTRA Important**, before starting the node make sure to have define the appropriate params for your system when creating a Stalker node object inside main in `stalker.py`
 ```bash